2Ryo1/11401_CS203A/studynote/Array.md

 [If the array is sorted, we can use Binary Search, which runs in O(log n).]
 ## Sort the Integer
 ### Bubble Sort
-Bubble Sort is simple and mainly used for teaching, but inefficient for large datasets.
+<ins>Bubble Sort is simple and mainly used for teaching, but inefficient for large datasets.</ins>
 - Typical Use Cases: Teaching basics, demos on microcontrollers, algorithm animations
 ```text
 procedure bubbleSort(A[1..n]):